 More recent observations have indicated the land management practice – when combined with fast actions from first responders and other city work to address wildfire risks, such as prescribed burning and forest thinning – helped slow the March 2022 NCAR Fire and kept it from becoming a more intense fire.

 Cattle grazing south of Boulder also helps to support ecosystems by removing tall oatgrass, a highly invasive weed species.
 Tall oatgrass is a non-native and invasive weed that quickly forms dense spreading stands that prevent native vegetation from receiving essential light, moisture and nutrients.
-It’s spread:
+Its spread:

 Creates additional fuel for wildfires, increasing fire risks for Boulder neighborhoods.